 MATH 1060 Calculus of One Variable I 4 (4) Topics include analytic geometry, introduction to derivatives, computation and application of derivatives, integrals, exponential and logarithm functions.
-Preq: MATH 1030 or MATH 1040 or MATH 1050 or a score of 80 or better on the Clemson Mathematics Placement Test.
+Includes Honors sections.
+Preq: Score of 80 or better on the Clemson Mathematics Placement Test.